GuillaumeDesforges/inliterate/README.md

 # inliterate: Dynamic reporting for Haskell

-GHC preprocessor to make notebook-like documents with Haskell code snippets using Markdown.
+Write notebook-like pages with evaluated Haskell snippets using Markdown

 ## Notes